 What we don’t: You can go faster with the f/1.4 version below.

-Fujifilm is best known for street photography and portraiture, and particularly for its prime lenses, so it should come as no surprise that the 35mm f/2 is at the top of this list.
-With a 53mm equivalent, this lightweight lens offers excellent sharpness and low light performance at a reasonable price.
-If you’re in the market for an X-mount walk-around lens that can help take your photography to the next level, look no further.
+Fujifilm is best known for street photography and portraiture, and its prime lenses in particular, so it should come as no surprise that the 35mm f/2 is at the top of this list.
+With a 53mm equivalent, this lightweight lens offers excellent sharpness and low light performance at a reasonable price point.
+If you’re in the market for an X-mount walk-around lens that can help take your travel and everyday photography to the next level, look no further.

 A more expensive option at this focal length range is the 35mm f/1.4 below.
-We like this lens, which offers a faster maximum aperture by one stop, but the higher price ($599) and heavier weight (10.3 ounces) tilted the scales in favor of the f/2.
-Grab the f/1.4 version if cost isn’t an issue or you’re a professional who depends on this focal length, but we think the 35mm f/2 is a great value.
+Both are excellent options: the f/1.4 has a faster maximum aperture by one stop, but the higher price ($599) and heavier weight (10.3 ounces) tilted the scales for us in favor of the f/2.
+Grab the f/1.4 version if cost and weight aren’t primary concerns or you’re a professional who depends on this focal length, but we think the 35mm f/2 is more than enough lens for most people and a great value.

 See the Fujifilm 35mm f/2

 What we like: Great optics and faster autofocus than the f/1.4 version.

 What we don’t: A little narrow for portraits.

 The Fujifilm 23mm f/2 isn’t quite as versatile as the 35mm f/2 above, with a 35mm focal length equivalent that is a little narrow for portraiture.
 However, this prime lens has great optics and is ideal for street photography and travel: it’s lightweight, sharp, fast, focuses quickly, and even comes with weather sealing.
 That’s pretty much the whole package in our book.